 At 10am, after a few pitches of rock climbing, I was leading about 20 meters above my friend belaying me.

 Suddenly, a massive rock the size of a washing machine detached under my foot, grabbed the rope with it, and catapulted me violently backward.
 As I was falling, in a deafening noise of rock splitting in pieces, I was hit all over my body and thought that it was probably all over for me.
-Thinking also that my friend would most likely be crushed by the rocks falling down.
+I also thought that the rocks falling down would most likely crush my friend.

 Leo activating his ResQLink VIEW PLB